sanukag/ai-maintenance-assistant/docs/containerisation.md

-The integration test builds the application images, waits for every health check, confirms non-root processes, verifies the web-to-API proxy, uploads a real document, restarts the API and checks persistent volumes.
+The integration test builds the application images, waits for every health check, confirms non-root processes, verifies the web-to-API proxy, uploads a real document, restarts the API, verifies an encrypted credential survives and checks persistent volumes.